-Lasers, a technology that has been the focus of sci-fi gadgetry for years, should soon be making its way into the hands of troops in the field, at least according to Vice Chief of the Army Gen. Joseph Martin.
+Lasers, a technology that’s been the focus of sci-fi gadgetry for years, should soon be making their way into the hands of US Army troops in the field, at least according to the now-former Vice Chief of the Army Gen. Joseph Martin.
 The service is looking toward these powerful weapons to give soldiers improved protection against incoming explosives and other airborne threats, in particular drones.

 The need for this technology was demonstrated firsthand to Martin, who witnessed Islamic State members equip commercial drones with explosives and munitions for use against the Iraqi troops he was training.
-These ad hoc tools were used with terrifying lethality and were difficult to counter.
-“ISIS took off-the-shelf [unmanned aerial systems], weaponized them, and used them very effectively against the Iraqis,” Martin said.
-“And so we had to come up with some solutions.
+These ad hoc tools were terrifyingly lethal and difficult to counter, with Martin saying, “ISIS took off-the-shelf [unmanned aerial systems], weaponized them, and used them very effectively against the Iraqis.
+And so we had to come up with some solutions.
 And we did.”

-The solution was lasers, which, when employed properly, are incredibly effective at stopping fast-moving airborne threats.
+The solution for the US Army was lasers, which, when employed properly, are effective at stopping fast-moving airborne threats.
 When stopping an incoming projectile, a laser weapon operates like a long-range blowtorch, quickly heating the target until it’s destroyed.

 The DE M-SHORAD Laser System

-“We’ve got a target acquisition system that can sense and lock on and then strike a moving mortar round … an unmanned aerial system and other aircraft with energy sufficient to the point that it will penetrate and disrupt that particular munition or platform’s ability to accomplish its mission.
-That’s an incredible power to have.”
-Gen. Joseph Martin said.
+“We’ve got a target acquisition system that can sense and lock on and then strike a moving mortar round … an unmanned aerial system and other aircraft with energy sufficient to the point that it will penetrate and disrupt that particular munition or platform’s ability to accomplish its mission,” said Martin.
+“That’s an incredible power to have.”

-He adds “It’s very promising.
+Martin adds, “It’s very promising.
 It’s very powerful.
 There (are) many things we’ve got to do in terms of testing, and it’s about to go through a shootout to see how it does.
 But I can’t wait … to see what they can do with it.”